Adoption Support Services & Therapies

 Therapists in your area

 The British Association for Music Therapy and Nordoff Robbins have details of music therapists.
 The Institute for Arts in Therapy and Education list details of arts therapist in your area as do British Association of Art Therapists (BAAT).
+The British Association of Dramatherapists list details of Dramatherapists in your area.
 Depending on where you live you may be able to access Play Therapy and Art Psychotherapy through CAMHS.

 Dyadic Developmental Psychotherapy (DDP)